ValoCookie/osu-Requests/README.md

 ### Microsoft Store

 ✅ **osu!
-Requests is now available on the Microsoft Store.**
+Requests is available on the Microsoft Store.**

 The Microsoft Store is the recommended way to install osu!
 Requests.

-The latest update, **version 1.0.2.0**, is currently in certification and will appear on the Store after it passes Microsoft's review.

 [Download osu!
 Requests from the Microsoft Store](https://apps.microsoft.com/detail/9NBFQXB0ZDRT?hl=en-us&gl=GB&ocid=pdpshare)

+The latest update, **version 1.0.2.0**, is currently in certification and will appear on the Store after it passes Microsoft's review.

 ### GitHub build